 Great attention is given to ensure patients are assessed on admission, that carers are contacted to find out how the person normally manages.
 Allowing carers to visit out of hours to help the patient with eating and drinking.
 Ensuring staff in clinical give areas give priority to spending enough time to ensure older frail patients have their food positioned correctly and they have the equipment needed.

 People with dementia experience various difficulties eating and drinking.
 They can lose their appetite or may find it hard to communicate what they would like to eat or drink.

 In 2012, Dietitians in Coventry and Warwickshire set up a Dementia Resource Group to provide information for carers and those with dementia.
 Please click on the following links for the two useful patient information leaflets about eating and drinking:

 The training that the clinical nurse specialists provide, encourages staff to understand challenging behaviour as an expression of a need and to try to work out triggers as this behaviour often has multiple causes (e.g. physical mental, environmental, neurological) which is moderated by people’s emotions and beliefs, that is why we promote staff to use of the ABC CHART.

 The employment of Activity organizers to prevent boredom and cognitive decline and the involvement of volunteers to “befriend” patients during the day, the volunteers also purchase the materials that go in to the activity packs.

-The two Clinical nurse specialists Rose O’Malley and Liz Kiernan, between them work 9-5 Monday- Friday.
-They can be contacted by dialing 024 7696 4000 and asking for either Rose on bleep 2603 or Liz on bleep 4188.
-They are both happy to answer questions on any of the interventions already mentioned and give advice and support to clinical staff on any aspect of care relating to older people with dementia which includes:
+Nurses who support frail older people and patients with dementia at University Hospital, Coventry, Rose O’Malley, Liz Kiernan and Tracey Chapman (pictured right) work 9-5 Monday- Friday.
+They can be contacted by dialling 024 7696 8333.
+They are happy to answer questions on any of the interventions already mentioned and give advice and support to clinical staff on any aspect of care relating to older people with dementia which includes:

 - Mobility Discharge planning